Asterics2020-Obelics/School2017/README.md

 	source anaconda_setup.sh

-You can either run this command each time you need to use anaconda, or add these lines to your .bashrc (or equivalent) so set it up permanently when opening a new terminal.
+You can either run this command each time you need to use `Anaconda`, or add these lines to your `.bashrc` (or equivalent) to set it up at the opening of a new terminal.

 - Install the extra python libraries (see next section).